User Authentication

 return expirationDate < new Date();

-library.
+}In the code above, we invoked the auth0 library.
 And we have methods for storing the tokens returned from Auth0, decoding them and getting the expiry date.

 Danger Note: Replace the

-with the values from your Auth0 dashboard.
+CLIENT_IDandCLIENT_DOMAINwith the values from your Auth0 dashboard.

 Last updated